bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:35:05

-Okay, so the internal key always is the same and it is, so that will reveal on chain of course that you're recovering from an incomplete HTLC.
+Okay, so the internal key always is the same and it is, so that will reveal onchain of course that you're recovering from an incomplete HTLC.

 Oliver Gugger: 00:35:16